NFDI4BIOIMAGE/training/_sources/content_types/documentation.md

 BioEngine, a Python package designed for flexible deployment and execution of bioimage analysis models and workflows using AI, accessible via HTTP API and RPC.

-Tags: Workflow Engine, Deep Learning, Python
+Tags: Workflow Engine, Artificial Intelligence, Python

 Content type: Documentation